apluslms/vscode-aplus-tools/README.md

 # Aplus Tools

+**This project has been archived and it is not under development any longer.**

 Aplus Tools is a Visual Studio Code extension designed to facilitate the creation or editing of course content published on the [A+ platform](https://plus.cs.aalto.fi/).
 This extension eases the use of the [reStructuredText](https://docutils.sourceforge.io/rst.html) language used to created courses in A+.
 In addition, this